 In order to be approved by the Home Office as a Community Sponsorship group, your application must be made through a registered charity or community interest company (CIC).
+This organisation will be your Lead Sponsor.
 The charity must be registered with the Charities Commission in England and Wales, the Office of the Scottish Charity Regulator (OSCR) in Scotland, or the Charities Commission for Northern Ireland.
 This ensures that the organisation that is taking on the responsibility of resettling a refugee family is well governed, clearly structured and has been subjected to due diligence checks.
 There’s a couple of ways that you can choose to approach this:

 Setting up a Charity

 When setting up a Charity, you will need to appoint Trustees who will take the overall responsibility for the governance of your organisation.
 You will also need to create a governance document, agree to submitting annual accounts, and ensure that your charitable activities are for public benefit.

 It is absolutely crucial that you demonstrate public benefit in your charity application.
 There have been instances in England and Wales where groups registering as a charity have had their applications rejected because they only talked about the impact that their group would have on the one family that they were resettling, and this was not considered to be sufficient.
 We recommend that you think more broadly about the impact that your group could have.
 Of course you will have an impact on the family (or families!) you support, but at Reset we also hear a lot about how groups forming has helped to bring diverse communities together, establish friendships and strengthen support networks.
 Please do contact Reset if you are looking for examples of the impact that community sponsorship can have.